engageLively/galyleo-user-docs/docs/using_galyleo/creating_views.rst

 The View Editor is also brought up by clicking on the gear icon beside the name of a View.
 It consists of two panels, a Column Chooser and a Filter Chooser.
 The Column Chooser chooses the columns for the View, and the Filter Chooser chooses the filters which will be applied to the underlying table to get the rows for the View.
 ![Edit  View1](images/view-column-move.png)

 Since column order is important for a View, there is a column-order mode.
 It is toggled by choosing the pen icon above the Columns list.
 When it is toggled, the icons beside the column names change to three horizontal bars and the mouse changes to a grab icon.
 The columns can then be dragged into order with the mouse.
-Note that while all columns are displayed, only the order of selected columns are important.
+Note that while all columns are displayed, only the order of selected columns is important.

 As with tables and filters, views can be deleted using the pen icon above the view list to switch to edit mode, then deleting views in the same way tables and filters are deleted.